MicrosoftDocs/powerbi-docs/articles/powerbi-power-bi-apps-for-mobile-devices.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="05/09/2016"
+   ms.date="06/20/2016"
    ms.author="maggies"/>

 # Power BI apps for mobile devices

 Stay connected to your data from anywhere, anytime with the Power BI mobile apps.
-Try viewing and interacting with your Power BI dashboards on your mobile device &#151; be it iOS (iPad or iPhone), Apple Watch, Android phone, or Windows 10 device.
+Try viewing and interacting with your Power BI dashboards on your mobile device &#151; be it iOS (iPad, iPhone, iPod Touch, or Apple Watch), Android phone, or Windows 10 device.

 See [what's new in the Power BI mobile apps](powerbi-mobile-whats-new-in-the-mobile-apps.md).

 ![](media/powerbi-powerbi-apps-for-mobile-devices/pbi_phone_photo_crop2.png)

-## The iPhone app (Power BI for iOS)
+## The iPhone and iPod Touch app (Power BI for iOS)
 [Get started with the iPhone app](powerbi-mobile-iphone-app-get-started.md) (Power BI for iOS).

 -   Download the [iPhone app](http://go.microsoft.com/fwlink/?LinkId=522062) (Power BI for iOS).